The Peggy Nisbet company was known primarily for its ranges of "costume dolls".

 But maybe they do and that's simply what it was worth.
 Who knows ?

-In fact it's a bit of a misnomer to call them "catalogues" at all really.As they were basically just lists of products names,with a few token b&w photos -certainly for the years that we're interested in.
+In fact it's a bit of a misnomer to call them "catalogues" at all really.As they were basically just lists of product names, with a few token b&w photos ( at least for the years that we're interested in.)

 And the custom dolls were not only the sole beneficiaries of those pics,but also the only ones to be given individual reference numbers.

-Which all adds to the impression that the early soft toys were very much a toe-in-the-water experiment.
+Leaving you with the distinct impression that those early soft toys were just a half-hearted,toe-in-the-water experiment.

-And possibly saving the best till last too,with a look at Sage .... photo courtesy of Tony Clark.
+And,arguably,saving the best till last too,with a look at their interpretation of Sage .... photo courtesy of Tony Clark.